seek-oss/sku/docs/docs/configuration.md

 type `function`

+This function provides a way to modify sku's Webpack configuration.
+It should only be used in exceptional circumstances where a solution cannot be achieved by adjusting standard configuration options.

+Before customizing your Webpack configuration, please reach out in [`#sku-support`] to discuss your requirements and potential alternative solutions.

-This function provides a way to override the webpack config after sku has created it.
-As sku creates two webpack configs (`client` & `server|render`) this function will actually run twice, if you only need to modify one, then you can check `config.name`.
+As sku creates two webpack configs (`client` & `server|render`), this function will actually run twice.

-Ideally, this setting is not needed and only used for experimenting/debugging.
-If you require webpack features not currently supported by sku please speak to the `sku-support` group.

-Reliance on this setting will cause issues when upgrading sku as any custom settings may break at any time.
-You've been warned!
+If you only need to modify one of these configs, then you can check `config.name`.

+> Sku provides no guarantees that its Webpack configuration will remain compatible with any customizations made within this function.
+> It is the responsibility of the user to ensure that their customizations are compatible with sku.

 Example: